Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Analysis

 \subsection{Uniformity / Alignment}

-To identify inner workings of our methods, we utilize key tools of uniformity and alignment~\cite{uniformity-2020} to uncover how semantic structure of representations is altered.
-Definitions for the metrics in Appendix~\ref{sec:uniform_align_def}.
+To identify inner workings of our methods, we utilize uniformity and alignment~\cite{uniformity-2020} to uncover how semantic structure of representations is altered.
+Definitions in Appendix~\ref{sec:uniform_align_def}.

-We compute uniformity/alignment per test set of each source data and define $p_\textit{pos}$ as representations within the same intent label, and $p_\textit{data}$ as the sentences from each original non-augmented source dataset.

-We display uniformity/alignment for our models trained with augmentation-stable source datasets in Figure~\ref{fig:uniform_snips},~\ref{fig:uniform_atis}.
-Surprisingly, we find that uniformity and alignment for TaDSE models have an inverse relationship.\footnote{This is a viable outcome considering that both uniformity and alignment are asymptotic of the same order to $\Vert f(a)-f(b) \Vert_2^2$, with distinct eligible representation pairs $(a, b)$. \cite{simcse-2021} report similar trends with certain variations.} We also find that template-aware models have superior alignment than utterance-only models, while inferior uniformity is observed.
-This trade-off suggests that the increased performance of TaDSE models is attained from relatively superior alignment.
+We display uniformity/alignment for our models in Fig.~\ref{fig:uniform}.
+Surprisingly, we find that uniformity and alignment for TaDSE models have an inverse correlation.\footnote{This is a viable outcome considering that both uniformity and alignment are asymptotic of the same order to $\Vert f(a)-f(b) \Vert_2^2$, with distinct eligible representation pairs $(a, b)$. \cite{simcse-2021} report similar trends with certain variations.} We also find that utterance-only ($L^{u}$) models have the worst alignment, which relates to the naive augmentation step (Fig.~\ref{fig:nlu_repr}).
+Consequently, we report superior alignment and inferior uniformity for TaDSE models.
+This trade-off suggests that the performance increase may relate to superior alignment, especially in augmentation-stable (Section~\ref{sec:aug_res}) datasets of SNIPS and ATIS.

-Importantly, we identify that TaDSE models corresponding to Semantic Compression method (Section~\ref{sec:infer}) obtain superior alignment correlated with higher $\lambda^\textit{comp}$ values.
-This results strongly support our semantic structure interpretation in Section~\ref{sec:infer_res} : gradually bringing utterance and template representations closer together results in higher alignment within intents, while simply strengthening inherent cluster properties of the semantic structure acts against uniformity.
-In conclusion, we reveal that observations from our Semantic Compression apparatus correlates with existing tools of uniformity/alignment.
+Importantly, we identify that TaDSE models from semantic compression test (Section~\ref{sec:infer}) obtain superior alignment correlated with higher $\lambda^\textit{comp}$ values.
+The results support our semantic structure interpretation in Section~\ref{sec:infer_res}.
+We conclude that our semantic compression test correlate with existing tools of uniformity/alignment.